tests-always-included/wick/bin/README.md

 * `[ARGUMENT]`:  Any specified arguments are all passed to the formula's run file.
 (See [formulas] for more about the run file.)
 * Returns failure if there was any problem adding the formula, success otherwise.
 (See [Bash concepts] for return codes.)

-Example, used in a role, depends or another binary:
+Example as used in a role, depends or another binary:

     wick-formula wick-base
     wick-formula hostname --dynamic app-{{IP}}.example.com